radareorg/radare.org/gsoc/2016/ideas.md

 ### Links/Resources

 ## Function argument detection
-Radare2 doesnâ€™t deal very well with argument and variable and function definition.
+Radare2 doesn’t deal very well with argument and variable and function definition.
 The student will have to combine several concepts/modules within radare2 to be able to complete this tasks:
- - Radareâ€™s type system
+ - Radare’s type system
  - SDB, the internal database format
  - pf, the structure module
  - The analysis engine